Deadlineem/YMU/README.md

 - A: ONLY if you plan to use the injector in Tools, if not, no.

 - Q: Can I install all of this stuff manually?
 - A: YES!
 Everything can be downloaded from YimMenu's official repositories and installed manually if you choose to.
+You can view a detailed guide at [YimMenu Updater Guide - Discussions](https://github.com/Deadlineem/YMU/discussions/9)